ShivamBwaj/breast-cancer-prediction-neural-network/README.md

-# Breast Cancer Predictor (Flask)
+# Breast Cancer Predictor (Streamlit)

-This is a minimal Flask web app that loads a model and serves a form to input 30 features (matching sklearn's breast cancer dataset) and returns a prediction.
+This is a Streamlit web app that loads a trained model and provides an interactive interface to:
+- Randomize data (pick a random sample from the breast cancer dataset)
+- Edit 30 features manually
+- Get instant predictions with probability and risk assessment

 The app supports two model types:
 - Keras/TensorFlow models saved as `model.h5` (neural network, recommended if you used the notebook)